 - Offer 24/7 phone support for an emergency.

 - Have quick access to the list of contacts.

 If your platform is a course selling website or has extra paid services, etc., you would need a Payment Gateway.

 To make it your strong point you should bear in mind that Payment Gateway should:

-- Be consistent with all devices.
+- Be compatible with all devices.

-- Be fast without delays.
+- Be fast and without delays.

 - Be compliant with regulations for data protection.

 Speaking of payments, you can take them in multiple ways.
 It can be a one-time or monthly subscription, you can offer paid courses, or some additional services for extra payment while the basic set of functions (first N number of classes, a class without any certificates or feedback, etc.) is free, and so on.